 Data tables allow for the storage of arbitrary data within your applications.
 This data can then be edited, queried or deleted either directly through the table interface or through a Losant workflow.

-Dashboards: The only dashboard block that utilizes data tables is the Data Table block, which displays the data table itself.
+Dashboarding: The only dashboard block that can utilizes data tables is the Data Table block, which displays the data table itself.
 See below if you would like to utilize the graphs.

 Storing time series data: This type of data belongs on a device in state, even if there is not a physical device or it is a collection of devices or sensors.